Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gtfs-and-rt/1.ingest-ldes/README.md

 ```
 > **Note**: it may take a minute for all the servers to start.

-> **Note**: that the GTFS2LDES service is assigned to an arbitrary profile named `delayed-start` to prevent it from starting immediately.
+> **Note**: that the GTFS2LDES service is assigned to an arbitrary profile named `delay-started` to prevent it from starting immediately.

 ### Test Execution
 To run the test, you need to: